YoshiiShell/PC-Optimization/preperation.md

 So grab your drivers from the disk provider's website and place it in an easy to access but safe kept folder.
 Such as a "Drivers" folder on your desktop.

 Now let's move onto installing Windows!

+Hop on over to [UUPDump](https://uupdump.net/fetchupd.php?arch=amd64&ring=retail) or its [ARM64 version](https://uupdump.net/fetchupd.php?arch=arm64&ring=retail)

+For AMD64 (x86_64) click the bottom one and for ARM click the only one

+Select your language then click "Next"

+Then choose whatever versions you will need.
+Only select one version unless you have a reason for multiple

+Keep everything as is and click "Create download package".
+This will download a .zip

+Unzip that and go into the folder

+Run the .cmd as administrator and wait.
+Soon you'll see an ISO.
+Now put that on Rufus or Ventory or even InstallWindowsWithoutUSB

+Now lets install this in install.md